martindevans/martindevans.me/_posts/2016-03-30-Procedural-Generation-For-Dummies-Half-Edge-Geometry.md

 Most programmers who have worked with graphics will be familiar with an *indexed mesh*.
 This is a very simple structure:

- - List of vertices (positions)
+ - List of vertices
- - List of ( List of indices (faces) )
+ - List of ( List of indices )

+We have a flat list of vertices (positions) in a completely arbitrary order.
+Each face is a list of *indices*, the indices of the vertices which make up this face.
+Our mesh is then a list of faces - a list of list of indices.
 If we want to specialise to purely graphical meshes then there is an easy optimisation to make here; since we know every face has three sides simply store the indices as one continuous list (with N, N+1 and N+2 as the three corners).
 However we want to be a little more general than that so in this system a face is any set with three *or more* vertices.

 Here's an example: